miccoli/pyownet/README.rst

     flash lights, write to an LCD, log and graph, ...

-The ``pyownet.protocol`` module is a low-level implementation of the owserver protocol.
+The ``pyownet.protocol`` module is a low-level implementation of the owserver client protocol.
 Interaction with an owserver takes place via a proxy object whose methods correspond to owserver messages:

 ::